Virtual Study Assistant: Student Guide

 3. Save Time: Skip digging through Canvas, get fast, direct answers based on official course content.

-As you scroll down, you'll see the full AI Study Assistant chatbot view.
+As you scroll down, you'll see the full Virtual Study Assistant chatbot view.
 If you've used GenAI tools before, the layout will feel familiar.
 You'll be greeted with a personalized message (for example, "Hello, [Your Name]").
 You can type your questions or prompts in the chat, and the assistant will respond.
 If you want a bigger view, click the Open Study Assistant in New Window button.

 Top

-Interact with the AI Study Assistant
+Interact with the Virtual Study Assistant

 UMD AI Study Assistant chatbot view